-Welcome to U of T Engineering's 2022 Summer Enrolment & Registration Guide.
+Welcome to the U of T Engineering 2023 Summer Enrolment & Registration Guide!

 Quick Links